Table of Contents

 - They do not offer whole-genome sequencing tests

 At Nebula Genomics, we offer a 30X Whole Genome Sequencing (WGS) kit, which gives you 1000 times more information than most other DNA interpretation sites.
 Unlike Integrated Genetics, you can easily find the price of our tests and order them as at home products on our websites.
-Since our tests are analyzed in CLIA approved and CAP accredited laboratories, you can take our results to your medical provider and/or genetic counselors who can help interpret your results.
+Since our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.

 If you are interested in genetic screening for your baby, you may be interested in your own genetic analysis as well.
 Our tests give you access to our genome exploration tools, deep ancestry reporting with full Y chromosome, and mtDNA sequencing in collaboration with FTDNA.
 You also get access to the Nebula Research Library, our weekly reporting blog that updates with the latest news in the world of genetics.